genidma/teatime-accessibility/README.md

 - **Accessibility Integration:** Works seamlessly with screen readers and other assistive technologies.
 - **Usage Statistics:** Tracks your session times and provides insights into your computer usage habits.
 The statistics are stored in `~/.local/share/teatime_stats.json`.

-### Stats Data

-The application reads and writes stats data from/to the following file:

-`~/.local/share/teatime_stats.json`

 # Accessible Tea Timer

 An simpler version of the Tea Timer application with enhanced accessibility features.